Anisotropic Special Relativity: Results and Discussion

+By comparing Eq. (\ref{omega}) with Eq.(\ref{Parameters}), the six independent generators of the symmetry group, $K^i$ and $J^i$ can be found as:

+It is straightforward to check that the above generators satisfy the full Lorentz group algebra:

+The fact that generators $K^i$ and $J^i$ satisfy the full-Lorentz group algebra warrants the representations of ASR to be the same as those of SR. On the other hand, the fact that ASR generators, given by Eq. (\ref{Generators3}), are deformations of Lorentz group generators means that ASR scalars do not need to be Lorentz invariant any more, see below.
+Unlike other existing theories, ASR explains LIV without leading to only trivial $1\times1$ representations \cite{NCQFT}; spinor and four-vector representations exist in ASR naturally.
+However, the equation of motion for such fields could vary as the fundamental metric $\mathscr{g}_{\mu\nu}$ deviates from the Minkowski metric.

-As another consequence of our metric $\mathscr{g}$ given by (\ref{metric}), we can infer to introducing a Lorentz violating term into the fermionic Lagrangian to explain the neutrino mass in a natural way without violating the lepton number or adding sterile right-handed neutrinos.
-This has been discussed for the first time in \cite{Neutrino, Bernardini}; however, we ask if we can add a different Lorentz violating term as an implication of our metric $\mathscr{g}$ which preserve the features.
-We consider the initially massless Majorana Lagrangian of neutrino and modify it just by applying metric $\mathscr{g}_{\mu\nu}$ to lower the index of one of the contravariant vectors e.i. $\mathcal{L}^{ASR}=i\bar{\nu}_M\gamma^{\alpha}\mathscr{g}_{\alpha\beta}\partial^\beta\nu_M$ leading to
+As a consequence of ASR metric $\mathscr{g}$ given by (\ref{metric}), we can infer to introducing a Lorentz violating term into the fermionic Lagrangian to explain the neutrino's mass in a natural way without violating the lepton number or adding sterile right-handed neutrinos.
+This has been discussed for the first time in \cite{Neutrino, Bernardini}; however, here, a different Lorentz violating term, as a consequence of our metric $\mathscr{g}$ and the new deformed symmetry group, can be added to the Lagrangian of neutrinos.
+We consider the initially massless Majorana Lagrangian of neutrino and modify it just by applying metric $\mathscr{g}_{\mu\nu}$ to lower the index of one of the contravariant vectors e.i. $\mathcal{L}_\nu^{ASR}=i\bar{\nu}_M\gamma^{\alpha}\mathscr{g}_{\alpha\beta}\partial^\beta\nu_M$ which in the first order approximation leads to: